 For the site-specific Vitrine installation Gioscia will engage with icons of the Paninaro history, and the giant decollage will have two modes: a diurnal one during the day - lit by natural light - and a blacklight lit one at night, which will ignite the fluorescent screenprinted wallpapers referencing Italiauno and the other channels into an ‘active TV’ mode.

-‘The better you look, baby, the more you see’ Quote from Glamorama (Bret Easton Ellis)
+‘The better you look, baby, the more you see’ - Glamorama (Bret Easton Ellis)

-Vitrine Gallery host a special Paninaro event to accompany ‘Soft Power’, with a Private View, talk, fashion and music in Shortwave Cinema opposite the gallery on Friday 8 October from 6 til 12pm.
+Vitrine hosts a special Paninaro event to accompany ‘Soft Power’, with a Private View, talk, fashion and music in Shortwave Cinema opposite the gallery on Friday 8 October from 6 til 12pm.
 There will be copies of the ‘Paninaro dictionary’ compiled by Barbara Pansadoro available during the opening.

 Co-curators Alys Williams and Rennard Milner